 Let’s break it down into easy steps:

-Step One: Start with the bare bones
+Start with the bare bones

 Maybe you already have a shed that is full of stored items or garden equipment.
 Or, maybe you’re on the market for a new shed.
 Either way, you’ll want to start out with a completely empty space.